Easytether Bluetooth Script

 }

-Bottom part of the code is just me simply checking if my phone bluetooth is actually connected to my pc before running easytether-bluetooth
+The bottom part of the code simply checks if my phone's Bluetooth is actually connected to my PC before running easytether-bluetooth.

 if grep -q "[[:xdigit:]:]\{11,17\}" <<< "$devMac"; then